seccubus/seccubus/README.md

 * #680 - RPMs are now signed again
 * #685 - Test 54 did not initialize DB before test start
 * #686 - New key staplingRevocationStatus added to ssllabs scanner
+* #688 - RPM now requires openssl so fresh installs on EL listen on https too